nettitude/RunOF/README.md

         -a Base64 encoded object file

     Optional arguments:

+        -t <timeout> Set thread timeout (in seconds) - default 30 if not specified

         These are passed to the object file *in the order they are on the command line*.

         -i:123       A 32 bit integer (e.g. 123 passed to object file)